Inoshas/Raspberry-Pi-Build-Hat-demos-with-Mindstorm-51515/README.md

 **turning_motor.py:** This script, turning_motor.py, demonstrates the control of a motor pair ('A' and 'B') for various movements, including forward, backward, and turning left.

+**propotional_behaviour.py:** This is a supporting file to analyze the the effect of proportional gain (kp) on motor speed in a control system.
+This can be used to understand the speed variartion changes use for path_follower.py

 **path_follower.py:** The path_follower.py script implements a basic path-following algorithm using a PID controller.

 **path_follower_PD.py:** The path_follower_PD.py script implements a basic path-following algorithm using a PD controller.